She-Devil666/Forum/README.md

 # Forum
-The main part of the application - master
+The main part of the application - master branch
+The server part of the application - server branch